xieweiAlex/English_Learning/words-review.md

 ## words-Jul-25.md ##
 words/2025/words-Jul-25.md
+She's a little **precocious**, but that's only because she says what's on her mind. -   -
+He’ll get a bad name for himself if he **ogles at** every girl he meets. -
+I generally don’t find that good investment ideas begin with emotional **ad hominems**, but you do you. -
+Trump sues Wall Street Journal for **libel** over Epstein letter. -
 The usual excuse for India’s **surfeit** of laws and rules is colonialism’s legacy. -
 Why follow the rules when everything is **verboten**? -
-A growing body of research suggests creatine may be good for brains as well as **brawn**. -
+A growing body of research suggests creatine may be good for brains as well as **brawn**. -   -

 ## words-Jun-25.md ##
 words/2025/words-Jun-25.md